01

 Error Handling

-Every failure path is tested.
-Graceful fallback responses are in place.
-No silent crashes.
+Every failure path tested.
+Graceful fallback responses in place — no silent crashes.

 👁️